ariadne-cps/ariadne/doc/smt_solver_design.md

 - repeated signed-literal-to-variable conversion is centralized;
 - redundant internal assertions have been removed where their failure state was impossible by construction;
+- test-only classification scaffolding is removed when production control flow already expresses the invariant directly; coverage helpers must not create extra state-space branches of their own;
 - public precondition failure paths are tested explicitly.

 Coverage is therefore being used as an audit of the state space, not only as a